microsoft/PowerToys/README.md

 ## What's Happening

-### October 2020 Update
+### November 2020 Update

-Our goals for [0.25 release cycle][github-release-link] was to focus on stability, accessibility, localization and quality of life improvements for both the development team and our end users.
-Our first end to end localization pass has been done.
-We know it isn't perfect but we are in 17 languages now.
+Our goals for [0.27 release cycle][github-release-link] was to focus on adding on end-user experience, stability, accessibility, localization and quality of life improvements for both the development team and our end users.
+Our [prioritized roadmap][roadmap] of features and utilities that the core team is focusing on for the near future.
 If you find an issue, please file a [localization bug][loc-bug].

-Our [prioritized roadmap][roadmap] of features and utilities that the core team is focusing on.

 #### Highlights from October 2020

 **General**
-- First pass on localization complete.
-17 different languages.
-We know there will be some rough areas, please [make us aware so we can correct them][loc-bug].
-- Logging added into the installer
+- Installer improvements including darkmode
 - Large sums of accessibility issues fixed.
-- Less notifications for installing
-- FxCop work is almost fully wrapped up
-- Wrapped up the [Video GIF capture spec](https://github.com/microsoft/PowerToys/wiki/Video-GIF-Capture).
-This is laying out our plan for the future work.
+- Worked on localization work.
+If you find issues, please [make us aware so we can correct them][loc-bug].

 **Color Picker**
-- Additional color style selections such as CYMK and HSL
+- Updated interface and new editor experience.

 **FancyZones**
-- Multiple bugs fixed
-- Better zone drawing improvements

-**Keyboard manager**
-- Fixed terminal input map failure
-- Better app compat
-- Multiple bug fixes
-- Ability to directly disable keys/shortcuts
+- Multi-monitor editor experience now drastically improved for discoverability.
+- Zones being forgotten on restart
+- Added in ability to have no layout

+**Image Resizer**
+- Updated interface

 **PowerToys Run**
-- expanded environment var searching such as %windr%
-- multiple crash bug fixes
-- Improvements on calculator plugin
-- Directly able to override theming
-- Windows will open to what shell you want
-- Better action key support
-  - `=` for direct calculator
-  - `?` for direct file searching
-  - `.` for direct for applications
-  - `//` for direct URL
-  - `<` for running processes
-  - `>` for shell processes

-**Dev docs**
+- Removed unused dependencies

+**PowerRename**
-- Added multiple developer related docs.
+- Added Lookbehind support via Boost library

 I'd like to directly call out [@p-storm](https://github.com/p-storm), [@TobiasSekan](https://github.com/TobiasSekan), [@davidegiacometti](https://github.com/davidegiacometti), [@royvou](https://github.com/royvou), [@gordonwatts](https://github.com/gordonwatts), [@Aaron-Junker](https://github.com/Aaron-Junker), [@htcfreek](https://github.com/htcfreek) and [@niels9001](https://github.com/niels9001) for their continued community support and helping directly make PowerToys a better piece of software.

-### What is being planned for 0.27 - November 2020
+### What is being planned for 0.29 - December 2020

-For [0.27](https://github.com/microsoft/PowerToys/issues?q=is%3Aopen+is%3Aissue+project%3Amicrosoft%2FPowerToys%2F14), we are proactively working on:
+For [0.29](https://github.com/microsoft/PowerToys/issues?q=is%3Aopen+is%3Aissue+project%3Amicrosoft%2FPowerToys%2F14), we are proactively working on:

 - Stability
 - Accessibility